AdityaSavara/PEUQSE/README.md

 Parameter estimation for complex physical problems often suffers from finding ‘solutions’ that are not physically realistic.
 The PEUQSE software (formerly named CheKiPEUQ) provides tools for finding physically realistic parameter estimates, graphs of the parameter estimate positions within parameter space, and plots of the final simulation results.

-The LICENSE and MANUAL are in the PEUQSE directory and at https://github.com/AdityaSavara/PEUQSE/tree/master/PEUQSE The LICENSE is a BSD-3-Clause LICENSE.

-The recommended installation is to get Anaconda, then to install by conda or pip inside an anaconda prompt:
+The MANUAL is located in the PEUQSE directory at https://github.com/AdityaSavara/PEUQSE/tree/master/PEUQSE The recommended installation is to get Anaconda, then to install by conda or pip inside an anaconda prompt:

 `conda install conda-forge::peuqse` or  `pip install PEUQSE[COMPLETE]` (the latter includes all optional dependencies).